choraria/gas-url-shortener/README.md

 # Contributing

+I'm new here, this is my first open-source project & I'm not actually a coder/techie or a programmer - just super enthusiastic about Google Apps Script with a huge self-centered need to brag.

-Please feel free to create pull requests with your recommendations or write to me on `code@script.gs`
+If you've read through this documentation so far - I know, this is such a cliché thing to say - and want to contribute, please feel free to create pull requests with your recommendations or write to me on `code@script.gs`.

 # Credits